Do claimed dates for Göbekli Tepe and the Lost City of Dwarka outdate the Bible’s timeline?

 Flat responses are not good, as they give false dates, meaning the radiocarbon data cannot be calibrated.
 A famous example of a flat curve is known as the Hallstatt disaster/plateau which renders dates in the first millennium (specifically 400–800 BC during the so-called Iron Age) virtually useless, which is admitted to be a ‘disaster for archaeology’ in this era, which is a real problem for biblical archaeology, specifically.

 CMI has written extensively on why radiocarbon dating becomes increasingly inaccurate the closer in time one approaches the era of the Flood.
-One of the main reasons being is that the Earth’s magnetic field has degraded significantly since the 4,500 since the Flood.
+One of the main reasons being is that the Earth’s magnetic field has degraded significantly in the 4,500 since the Flood.
 A strong magnetic field means less cosmic rays enter the atmosphere, so less nitrogen-14 is converted into carbon-14.
 Unless this is taken into consideration, samples will date too old (i.e., the 12C:14C ratio will be artificially higher, compared to today’s ratio) the further one goes back in time.
 The radiocarbon experts have even questioned the calibration of the accelerator mass spectrometer machines used to date carbon samples.
 Even the ‘oldest’ samples have measurable amounts of 14C.
 Thus, not only can they not ‘zero out’ their machines, this also means we cannot find a carbon source in the world that is million years old (see also 14C measured in diamonds).
 Uniformitarian thinking is therefore useless to establish absolute dates, although it may be helpful in arriving at relative dates.

 Another method attempting to date the stone blocks at Göbekli Tepe is the build-up of calcium carbonate on the stone surfaces over time—these are referred to as ‘pedogenic carbonates’.
 These begin to form as soon as the limestone blocks were buried in soil.
-It is assumed that uniform rates of formation can be extrapolating backwards to date such carbonate layers.
+It is assumed that uniform rates of formation can be extrapolated backwards to date such carbonate layers.
 However, the authors admit of this method:

 “Unfortunately, the pedogenic carbonate layers accumulate at a variable rate over long time periods, so a sample comprising a whole layer will yield only an average value.”3

-The proposed solution is to carbon date the oldest calcium in a thin section thus establishing a ‘date’ of the burial of the block.
+The proposed solution is to carbon date the oldest carbonate in a thin section thus establishing a ‘date’ of the burial of the block.
 This again assumes uniformity of rates for any oldest thin section chosen, an assumption impossible to prove.
-It is similar to the thinking behind attempting to date speleothem formations (stalagmites and stalactites) in caves by assuming simple uniform rates of deposition in the present and extrapolated backwards into the unobserved past.
+It is similar to the thinking behind attempting to date speleothem formations (stalagmites and stalactites) in caves by assuming simple uniform rates of deposition in the present and extrapolating backwards into the unobserved past.
 This method should be rejected on philosophical grounds and is something else CMI has written extensively about.
 The variables inherent in the history of formation of these structures is highly complex, see for example: Rapid Caves 1, 2, 3, and Speleothem growth in caves vs man-made structures.

 Theoretical star alignments